- Why bother voting for a small party with no chance of gaining a seat in my constituency?

 So I at least trust the Greens’ economic predictions more than their competitors’.

 Rather than trying to cut government spending even more, the Greens are serious about collecting the tax we’re owed: tax avoidance and evasion (the vast majority by rich people and corporations) loses us £120bn per year, way more than the Government’s annual overspend (around £75bn this year).
-Rather than cutting HMRC and Companies House staff, then, the Greens would invest in more (and better), and they have innovative ideas for changing tax to be less avoidable/evadable (e.g. taxing land, which is hard to hide; obliging banks to provide relevant information about companies to HMRC; simplifying the tax regime).
+Rather than cutting HMRC and Companies House staff, then, the Greens would invest in more (and better) tax-collection, and they have innovative ideas for changing tax to be less avoidable/evadable (e.g. taxing land, which is hard to hide; obliging banks to provide relevant information about companies to HMRC; simplifying the tax regime).
 They’d also tax more, though the focus there would be to enable a bit more spending, which would partly stimulate growth: see next FAQ.

 Overall, I think the Greens are both more up-front and realistic about how to end the government’s deficit, and they deserve credit for this.